ningwebbeginner/winter23_cs162_course_project_student/data_processing/README.md

 The datasets in Sem-Eval are of csv files, and we highly recommend using [csv.DictReader](https://docs.python.org/3/library/csv.html) to load the files.
 Or else, you can consider using [pandas.read\_csv](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) but it might be more straightforward to use the generic `csv` package mentioned above.

-The `TODO` blocks in `semeval_data.py` are **optional**, but Sem-Eval may be helpful for the model performance on Com2Sense.
+The `TODO` here is **optional**, but Sem-Eval may be helpful for the model performance on Com2Sense.
+You need to implement the `_read_data` function in `semeval_data.py`.

-Once done, execute the following command:
+Once done, execute the following command to test your implementation:
 ```bash
 # At the root directory.
 python3 -m data_processing.semeval_data